Legitzx/discord-bot-guide/source/docs/java/build_your_first_bot/byfb_3.md

 ## Creating the main class

-Now that we have our dependencies installed, we need to create our main class which will hold all the code for this tutorial.
+Now that we have our dependencies installed, we need to create the main class which will hold all the code for this tutorial.

 Navigate to the `java` folder in `src/main`.
-Then right click on the `java` folder and go to New -> Java Class.
+Then right click on the `java` folder and go to _`New` -> `Java Class`_.

 ![IntelliJ IDEA](../../../static/img/java-docs/build_your_first_bot/byfb_3/intellij_newProject5.png "IntelliJ IDEA")